RFG members Volunteer needed for grilling food during the matches.

 Frequently Asked Questions

 - Where can I shoot my air gun at RFG?
-Rifle Range, Pistol Range and Woods Course at Upper Pond Access Road
+Rifle Range, Pistol Range, Club House Air Gun Range and Woods Course at Upper Pond Access Road

 - What kind of air gun events does RFG hold?
 RFG is doing Field Target presently.
 In the future, RFG may do Bench Rest, Silhouette, Target Sprint and other events when members ask for it.

 - What kind of air guns are available?
 Pre-Charged Pneumatic, Spring Piston, Gas Piston, Multi-pump Pneumatic, Single Stroke Pneumatic